How To Pronounce Kratom?

 by | Dec 1, 2022 | Kratom Advocacy

 Kratom is not only a controversial but a badly pronounced herb.
 This South Asian plant has several worldwide pronunciations because of different languages and accents.
-But even in the United States alone, consumers have different elocutions for the plant.
+But even in the united states alone, consumers have different elocutions for the plant.
+But how do you know if you are pronouncing it the right way?
+There is only one way to find out, read and see how a majority of the people say it.

 Because if you are a kratom proponent and have to talk about it, at least you say it the right way or at least in a way that people can understand that you are referring to Kratom.
 While some of the kratom pronunciations are mind-boggling, others actually make sense.